n0t3v3ncl0s3/Introduce-to-Python-and-ML/README.md

-# 🚀 HCMUT EE Machine Learning & IoT Learning Hub 🌐
+# 🚀 HCMUT EE Machine Learning & IoT Learning Lab 🌐

 ## 📝 Overview

 This repository is a personal archive of every lecture slide, assignment, project, and study note I completed during the Machine Learning & IoT course at HCMUT.
-It exists purely as a storage and reference hub—feel free to explore, but note that it’s not an official course site or distribution channel.
+It exists purely as a storage and reference lab—feel free to explore, but note that it’s not an official course site or distribution channel.

 ---